Alrysc/onb_docs/docs/v2.1/recommended_upgrades.md

     end)
 end
 ```
-Note that this is done specifically in the `execute_func`, which is the first time the
+Note that this example is done specifically in the `execute_func`, which is the first time the
-user has entered the action animation.
+user has entered the action animation, but you can still do this elsewhere.
+Don't forget to
+treat the incoming `user` for the `card_create_action` as if it may be different from the `actor`.
+You should be targeting the `actor`, given in the parameters for the `execute_func` or returned
+from `CardAction.get_actor`.

-#### Breaking Metal Tiles
+### Breaking Metal Tiles
 The Metal TileState prevents cracking and breaking a Tile.
 This means calls like
 `tile:set_state(TileState.Cracked)` or `tile:set_state(TileState.Broken)` will do
 nothing if the current state is `TileState.Metal`.